Vyral/chris-remmes/_posts/2020-11-18-whats-in-the-future-for-our-market.md

 ---
 layout: post
-title: 'Q: What’s in the Future for Our Market?'
+title: What’s in the Future for Our Market?
 date: 2020-11-18 14:26:00
 tags:
 excerpt: Here’s a look at my predictions for the 2021 housing market.